Russian prisoner swap: Who was released? – DW – 08/01/2024

 Reactions from Washington and Moscow

 Once the prisoner swap had been completed, Russian President Vladimir Putin thanked everyone involved.
-He expressed his particular gratitude to Belarusian President Lukashenko for pardoning the German citizen Rico K.
+He expressed his particular gratitude to Belarusian President Lukashenko for pardoning Krieger.

 Putin reportedly signed twelve pardons, including those for Gershkovich and Whelan, on the understanding that Russian prisoners would be repatriated from jails abroad in exchange.